kateusacova/reflection/sinatra_activerecord_setup.md

 ```

 ```
-rake db:migrate SINATRA_ENV=development # To add tables in the development database rake db:migrate SINATRA_ENV=development # To add tables in the test database
+rake db:migrate SINATRA_ENV="development" # To add tables in the development database rake db:migrate SINATRA_ENV="test" # To add tables in the test database
 ```